razvanbrb/app-theme/development-strategy.md

 > `app-theme-2`

- - This is a project is  Responsive website design  tutorial project.

  - Anyone who is new in the web development and would want to become a web developer.

-- why would they want to use it?

  - It is very simple and a good start project.
 It would help students to learn more about HTML, CSS, Flexbogrid.